2bndy5/rmskin-action/README.md

 # rmskin-action

-A Github Action that packages a repository's Rainmeter Content into a validating .rmskin file for Rainmeter's Skin Installer.
+A Github Action that packages a repository's Rainmeter content into a validating .rmskin file for Rainmeter's Skin Installer.

 ## Deployments